 - Check for leaks in pipes and hoses, and repair or replace them as needed.

 - Inspect and maintain the water heater, following the manufacturer’s guidelines.

 - Flush and sanitize the freshwater system periodically.

-Here are a couple of really valuable RV holding tank maintenance tips that will keep your tank level sensors working properly, and the tanks won’t stink.
+Here are some valuable RV holding tank maintenance tips that will keep your tank level sensors working properly, and the tanks won’t stink.

 Read about my Bio-Geo method of managing your holding tanks.

 A system with important components that require inspection and maintenance is your propane appliances.
 We look at them next.

 Propane is a critical component for many RV systems, such as cooking, heating, and refrigeration.
 To maintain your RV’s propane system, be sure to: